c19early.org COVID-19 treatment researchThermotherapyThermotherapy (more..)

 Thermotherapy, or heat therapy includes hydrothermotherapy, hydrotherapy, and diathermy, methods for increasing internal body temperature which may have benefits similar to natural fever, while providing potential advantages regarding localization, precision, and lower metabolic cost.

-Statistically significant lower risk is seen for recovery.
-3 studies from 3 independent teams in 2 countries show significant improvements.
+Significantly lower risk is seen for recovery.
+3 studies from 3 independent teams in 2 countries show significant benefit.

 Meta analysis using the most serious outcome reported shows 56% [9‑78%] lower risk.
 Results are similar for Randomized Controlled Trials and higher quality studies.